 The often murky—and sometimes financially motivated— politics of how restaurant winelists are built, notwithstanding, some restaurants dig a little deeper into the hospitality quagmire and produce ‘house wines’ in collaboration with winemakers they admire.
 Pairing food and wine, sure.
 Pairing chef and winemaker, even better.

 One of the first places I encountered a wine made in conjunction with a restaurant was at Franck Dangereux’s Foodbarn.
-Made by JD Pretorius of Steenberg, the wines are styled simply as either the Foodbarn Red or the Foodbarn White,
+Made by JD Pretorius of Steenberg, the wines are styled simply as either the Foodbarn Red or the Foodbarn White.

-When asked why he put in the effort to create house wines with a top winemaker, rather than just listing something suitable, Franck says: “For me the house wine is far more that a listing.
+When asked why he put in the effort to create house wines with a top winemaker, rather than just listing something suitable, Franck says: “For me the house wine is far more than a listing.
 It’s an opportunity to sit, taste and catch up with our winemaker friends, and bottle something delicious, uncomplicated and quaffable.

 On the wines he chooses for this JD says: “They are all small volume wines that would get lost in another blend, so here they can shine on their own.
 This year we have a sauvignon/semillon blend as well as a Bordeaux-styled red: both are big and flavourful but not too demanding to have by the glass for lunch.